‘THE WEDDING OF RIVER SONG’

 The Teselecta makes a return in this ‘Doctor Who’ episode.
 The Teselecta was the shape-shifting robot that appeared in ‘Let’s Kill Hitler’.
-It turns out that it holds the key to how the Doctor had died.
+It turns out that it holds the key on how the Doctor had died.

 The episode also features Ian McNeice as Winston Churchill, who has now become a Roman Emperor in the alternative timeline when time has stopped.
 He seems to know something is wrong.